What Is Ichthyosis?

 Rub cream, lotion, or ointment onto your skin every day to add moisture.
 Look for rich creams that have any of these ingredients: lanolin, alpha hydroxy acids, urea, or propylene glycol.
 Products with ceramides or cholesterol also keep skin moist.

-- Rub your skin with a pumice stone.
+- Rub your skin with a pumice stone or rough sponge to help get rid of dead skin.

 - Remove dead skin with a product that contains salicylic acid, glycolic acid, or lactic acid.